-When buying a new pattern you should find the information on the patternmaker’s site, in the product description or size chart.
+When buying a new pattern, you should find the cup size information on the patternmaker’s website, in the pattern’s product description, or a size chart.

-If you already own the pattern, look for the information in the instructions or directly on the printed pattern.
+If you already own the pattern, look for the cup size in the instructions or directly on the printed pattern.

 Secondly, you need your own measurements.

-Simplified, a bra manufacturer’s cup sizes is based on your full bust measurement and your under bust measurement.
+Simplified, a bra manufacturer’s cup size is based on the full bust and underbust measurements.

 By choosing a different size, your garment will change proportions.
-For example, the shoulder width and back width but also the neck width and neck depth as well as the armhole.
-Those key points all affects the bust fit.
+So the shoulder width and back width will differ.
+But the neck width and neck depth will also change, as well as the armhole.
+So those key points all affect the bust fit.

-You may get away with choosing a different size, if you’re a C cup and the pattern brand drafts for a B cup.
-But a difference of more than one cup size can affect other parts and consequently give you more things to alter than is necessary.
+You may get away with choosing a different size if you’re a C cup and the pattern brand drafts for a B cup.
+But a difference of more than one cup size can affect other parts and give you more things to alter than is necessary.

-The simple reason is that we all look different for example high or low bust line, narrow or wide bust apexes, or full or hollow chest.
-So make sure you double check the finished measurements, as well as the suggested fit, on all patterns you’re about to sew.
+The simple reason is that we all look different, like high or low bust lines, narrow or wide bust apexes, or full or hollow chests.
+So make sure you double-check the finished measurements, as well as the suggested fit, on all patterns you’re about to sew.